jiyuzhuang/jiyuzhuang/README.md

 - Learning _Golang_
 - Loving _Classical Music_, _Outdoor Sports_ and _History_

-### 🚀 Goals In 2021
+### 🌎 Languages & Languages 🖥

-- 🇪🇸 Start learning Spanish
+- Spanish
-- 🍙 Go programming language
+- Go programming language

+### 🌻 Objectifs in 2022

+- 🥾 GR20 Trek
+- 🏄🏻 Surfing

+### 🌻 Objectifs in 2021

-- 🏃🏻 Running
+- 🏃🏻 Running ✅
-- 🧗🏻 Climbing
+- 🧗🏻 Climbing ✅
-- 🚴 Cycling
+- 🚴 Cycling ✅
-- 🏔 Mountaineering
+- 🏔 Mountaineering ✅
-- 🏂 Snowboard
+- 🏂 Snowboard ✅

 <!--
 **jiyuzhuang/jiyuzhuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.